alex-lt-kong/the-nitty-gritty/README.md

 # low-level-experiments
-A low-level experiments mostly in C
+A few low-level experiments mostly in C